jasonm23/onlisp-markdown/onlisp.md

 more robust, like a machine whose parts ﬁt together well.
 It also saves effort;
 sometimes you can make Lisp do a surprising amount of your work for you.

-The aim of this chapter is to make a language which supports multiple pro- cesses.
+The aim of this chapter is to make a language which supports multiple processes.
 Our strategy will be to turn Lisp into such a language, by adding a few new operators.
 The basic elements of our language will be as follows:

 > Functions will be deﬁned with the =defun or =lambda macros from the